mkasberg/script-seed/README.md

 ## Developer Environment Setup

-You'll have the best experience on macOS or Linux.
-On Windows, some scripts will work if you have the appropriate language installed.
-Regardless of your platform, you'll probably find running scripts and/or the site itself inside a Docker container to be the best experience unless you're working with a single script that you can easily test yourself.
+This repository is configured with a [VS Code Dev Container](https://code.visualstudio.com/docs/remote/containers).
+You will have the best development experience if you use VS Code with the Remote Containers extension.
+In particular, every supported scripting language will be available in the dev container, and `bin/server` will work.

-A Makefile is provided so you can get started quickly with Docker.
+If you're **not** using VS Code, a Makefile is provided so you can get started quickly with the same Docker dev container.
 For example, simply run `make shell` to get an interactive prompt with all our supported languages available.
 You can leave that shell open to test your scripts while you edit them on the host machine in your favorite IDE.

     $ make
     Usage: make [target]